-Escalation

-Movement of a conflict from a less intense or harmful stage to a more intense or harmful one.

-De-escalation

-Movement of a conflict from a more intense or harmful stage to a less intense or harmful one.

-In this lesson, you learned about the resolution and post-conflict stages, and how a conflict can continue to escalate or de-escalate among any of the other stages until a resolution has been reached.
-Good luck!

-Source: Adapted from Sophia tutorial by Marlene Johnson.
+Escalation Movement of a conflict from a less intense or harmful stage to a more intense or harmful one.
+De-Escalation Movement of a conflict from a more intense or harmful stage to a less intense or harmful one.
+SUMMARY In this lesson, you learned about the resolution and post-conflict stages, and how a conflict can continue to escalate or de-escalate among any of the other stages until a resolution has been reached.
+Source: This tutorial was authored by Sophia Learning.
+Please see our Terms of Use.
+De-Escalation Movement of a conflict from a more harmful or intense stage to a less intense or harmful one.
+Escalation Movement of a conflict from a less intense or harmful stage to a more intense or harmful one.
+Post-Conflict The relationship between parties after a conflict has been resolved.
+Resolution A deliberate action or group of actions to help parties meet their respective and mutual needs.

-TERMS TO KNOW

-De-escalation

-Movement of a conflict from a more harmful or intense stage to a less intense or harmful one.

-Escalation

-Movement of a conflict from a less intense or harmful stage to a more intense or harmful one.

-Post-Conflict

-The relationship between parties after a conflict has been resolved.

-Resolution

-A deliberate action or group of actions to help parties meet their respective and mutual needs.